henne49/dbus-opendtu/README.md

 `/data/dbus-opendtu/install.sh` installs the service persistently (see above).

-This also activates the service, so you don't need to run `svcadm enable /service/dbus-opendtu` manually.

 ### How to restart

 `/data/dbus-opendtu/restart.sh` restarts the service - e.g. after a config.ini change.

 ### How to uninstall

-`/data/dbus-opendtu/uninstall.sh` stops the service and prevents it from being restarted (e.g. after a reboot).
+`/data/dbus-opendtu/uninstall.sh` stops the service and prevents it from being restarted after a reboot.
+You have to reboot to stop the service.

-If you want to remove the service completely, you can do so by running `rm -rf /data/dbus-opendtu`.
+If you want to remove the service completely, you can do so by running `rm -r /data/dbus-opendtu`.

 ---